arkency/posts/posts/2017-09-14-physical-separation-in-rails-apps.md

 ---
-title: "Physical separation in Rails apps"
 created_at: 2017-09-14 18:56:18 +0200
 publish: true
 author: Andrzej Krzywda
 tags: [ 'cbra', 'gem', 'bounded context', 'ddd' ]
 ---

+# Physical separation in Rails apps

 I've been just following an interesting discussion within our [Rails/DDD community](http://blog.arkency.com/domain-driven-rails/).
 The particular topic which triggered me was a debate what kind of separation is possible within a Rails app which aims to be more in the DDD spirit.